RaphaelKreft/RLisp/README.md

     1
     try-again
     2

+You can find example programs in the non_det_examples.lisp file in the Examples directory.
+To load these programs you can use the load special form of the evaluator.
+Two of these examples are non-deterministic algorithms for NP-Hard problems.
+Namely the subsetsum problem and the partition problem.
+You can find more information about those problems online.
+The other examples are taken from the example sections of the SICP book.

 ### Language Elements defined in RLisp itself
 With this already pretty sweet selection of atoms RLisp is Turing-Complete and we have the opportunity to expand the